metal3-io/metal3-io.github.io/_posts/2020-06-18-Metal3-dev-env-BareMetal-Cluster-Deployment.md

 In this blogpost we saw how to deploy a bare metal cluster once we have a Metal³(metal3-dev-env repo) deployed and by that point we will already have the nodes ready to be used for a bare metal cluster deployment.

-In the first section we show the various configuration files, templates, resource types and their meanings.Then we see the common steps involved in the provisioning process.
-After that we see a general overview of how all resources are related and at what point are they created - provision cluster/control plane/worker.
+In the first section, we show the various configuration files, templates, resource types and their meanings.
+Then we see the common steps involved in the provisioning process.
+After that, we see a general overview of how all resources are related and at what point are they created - provision cluster/control plane/worker.

-In each of the provisioning sections we see the steps to monitor the provisioning and how to confirm if its successful or not, with brief explanations wherever required.
-Finally we see the deprovisioning section which uses the resource definitions generated at the time of provisioning to deprovision cluster, control plane or worker.
+In each of the provisioning sections, we see the steps to monitor the provisioning and how to confirm if it's successful or not, with brief explanations wherever required.
+Finally, we see the de-provisioning section which uses the resource definitions generated at the time of provisioning to de-provision cluster, control plane or worker.

 Here are a few resources which you might find useful if you want to explore further, some of them have already been shared earlier.